nickserv/danamccurdy.com/_posts/2017-05-12-in-the-flow-of-life.md

 at all.

 And if it didn't,
-what would it be like
+what would it feel like
 to be alive,
 as if in a museum,
 a tribute to life,